-Tax incentive How the incentive works Likely impact of GloBE Profit-based incentiv es Income tax holidays This is a tax-free period or a period during which a corporate entity is exempted from paying income tax.
+Tax incentive How the incentive works Likely impact of GloBE Profit-based incentives Income tax holidays This is a tax-free period or a period during which a corporate entity is exempted from paying income tax.
 High: Will significantly reduce the GloBE ETR for long periods of time and likely lead to the payment of top-up tax, depending on the size of the carve-out for payroll and tangible assets.
 Export processing zones (that include tax holidays) These zones are commonly characterized by unlimited, duty-free imports of raw, intermediate input, and capital goods necessary for the production of exports as well as generous and long-term tax holidays and concessions to the firms.
 Reduced tax rate (i.e., intellectual property box regimes) This refers to a deviation from the standard tax rate resulting in the application of a lower tax rate to specified economic activities.
 Medium: Will, in many cases, reduce GloBE ETR, but the ETR reduction may not always lead to the payment of top-up tax.
 Business tax credits Business tax credits are an amount that companies can deduct from the taxes owed to a government.
 They are applied against the taxes owed, as opposed to a deduction that is used to reduce taxable income.
 Under GloBE rules, tax credits that are refundable after 4 or more years are treated as a reduction in Covered Taxes in the year such credits are granted.
 On the other hand, qualified refundable tax credits, which must be paid within 4 years, are added to Covered Taxes when such credits are used to reduce current tax expenses.
-WHT on payments of income (other than distributions to owners) is treated as a Covered Tax in the recipient's country and not the source country while WHT on distributions to owners are Withholding tax (WHT) relief on interest payments, dividends, service fees, or management fees When a company pays a dividend or interest income to a non-resident legal person, the tax authority in the issuer's jurisdiction will often automatically withhold a portion of that income as tax.
+WHT on payments of income (other than distributions to owners) is treated as a Covered Tax in the recipient's country and not the source country while WHT on distributions to owners are attributed to the source country.
+Accordingly, reductions in WHT imposed by a source country on distributions, as an incentive for investment, are affected by application of Pillar Two in the source country if the reduction in effective rate results in an ETR for the distributing entity below the minimum tax rate.
+Withholding tax (WHT) relief on interest payments, dividends, service fees, or management fees When a company pays a dividend or interest income to a non-resident legal person, the tax authority in the issuer's jurisdiction will often automatically withhold a portion of that income as tax.
 A government may offer a reduced withholding tax rate on different types of payments to investors.
 Additional deductions for qualifying expenses (i.e., training expenses, research and development, marketing expenses).
-In order to encourage technology or skills transfers, governments may provide investors in selected sectors with the opportunity to deduct additional expenses from their taxable income, also called "super deductions," deviating from the standard tax code. attributed to the source country.
-Accordingly, reductions in WHT imposed by a source country on distributions, as an incentive for investment, are affected by application of Pillar 2 in the source country if the reduction in effective rate results in an ETR for the distributing entity below the minimum tax rate.
+In order to encourage technology or skills transfers, governments may provide investors in selected sectors with the opportunity to deduct additional expenses from their taxable income, also called "super deductions," deviating from the standard tax code.